apaytuvigallart/TinyKraken/README.md

 ### 🔹 Gemini AI (for generating/personalizing messages)

-1. Simply follow [https://ai.google.dev/gemini-api/docs/api-key](https://ai.google.dev/gemini-api/docs/api-key) to create a key for free.
+1. Simply follow this [documentation](https://ai.google.dev/gemini-api/docs/api-key) to create a key for free.

+### 🔹 Terraform (for building the infrastructure)
+1. Simply make sure that Terraform is installed.
+Follow this [documentation](https://developer.hashicorp.com/terraform/install) to install Terraform.

+### 🔹 AWS (for hosting both the infrastructure and the code)
+1. Simply follow this [documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-keys-admin-managed.html#admin-create-access-key) to create an access key for your user.

 ## 🚀 Installation